-The area of the riparian corridor proposed to be retained within the ILP is approximately 13.96 ha and is proposed to be entirely managed.
+The area of the riparian corridor proposed to be retained within the ILP is approximately 12.16 ha and is proposed to be entirely managed.
 The rehabilitation works for the riparian corridor will be focused on weed control, assisted regeneration and revegetation.
-The riparian corridor consists of two management zones as identified below and in Figure 10.
+The riparian corridor consists of two management zones (not including the proposed 'Raingardens' or 'Open Space (Tree Retention' areas) as identified below and in Figure 5-5.